-The Apax Fund portfolio consists of a large number of “asset light” businesses which do not have a significant environmental impact.
-The majority of the resource usage is reported by a small number of companies.
-In 2014 85% of CO2 emissions were generated by only 7 portfolio companies.
-And of these 2 have been sold in H1 2015 thereby reducing the CO2 footprint of the portfolio by 27%.
+The Apax Fund portfolio consists of a large number of “asset light” businesses which do not have a signi cant environmental impact.
+The majority of resources usage is reported by a small number of companies.
+In 2015, 89% of CO2 emissions were generated by only 6 portfolio companies with the other 19 portfolio companies reporting energy data accounting for the remaining 11%.